 The Dallas Cowboys 400,000 square foot state-of-the-art facility was created to provide guests with an unforgettable experience.
 From live bands, panel speakers, seated dinners, and guest-engaging activities, this versatile space can do it all.

 SPORTS & RECREATION

 The two-story Frisco Athletic Center spans over 100,000 square feet, including an indoor and outdoor aquatic center that is open to the whole family!
-In addition to the indoor aquatic center and Frisco Water Park, the facility also includes elements such as a large, state-of-the-art fitness area, two full-size gyms, two aerobics studios, The Zone, Fun Club childcare area, recreation classrooms & more!
+In addition to the indoor aquatic center and Frisco Water Park, the facility also includes elements such as a large fitness area, two full-size gyms, two aerobics studios, The Zone, Fun Club childcare area, recreation classrooms and more!

 Frisco Football Leagues

-Frisco has two football leagues for the children and youth of Frisco to join.
+Frisco has two football leagues for children.
 The Frisco Football League is designed for children to play football before entering football in the school district.
-The league also includes cheerleading for children who wish to cheer on the team!
+The league also includes cheerleading for kids who wish to cheer on the team!
 The FlagFootball4Fun Flag Football League is designed to teach children how to play flag football, and is the largest NFL flag football program in Frisco.

 Enjoy shopping, restaurants, the ice rink, or the movie theatre at Stonebriar Centre Mall!
 Located off of Sam Rayburn Tollway, Stonebriar Mall features six major department stores and 165 shops!
 Explore all the Stonebriar Centre Mall has to offer today!

 Explore beautiful room set-ups and gorgeous furniture at IKEA!
 Located right in Frisco, IKEA includes floors of furniture, dinnerware, outdoor décor & more!
 Come and see what you can transform your space into at IKEA in Frisco.